Dr. Benoit Chassaing

 Following his PhD defense in 2011, he joined Georgia State University to work with Dr. Andrew T. Gewirtz on various subjects related to mucosal immunology, trying to decipher how genetic and environmental factors can perturb intestinal microbiota composition in a detrimental way, leading to intestinal inflammation.

-Appointed assistant professor in May 2015, his laboratory is affiliated with the Neuroscience Institute and the Institute for Biomedical Sciences, and focus on understanding how environmental factors are involved in shaping detrimental microbiota, with a particular focus on anxiety, intestinal inflammation and colonic carcinogenesis.
+Appointed assistant professor in May 2015, his laboratory is part of the French National Institute of Health and Medical Research (INSERM) and focus on understanding how environmental factors are involved in shaping detrimental microbiota, with a particular focus on intestinal inflammation and metabolic deregulations.

 Sabrine Naimi, PhD